Blacula: Plot

-Blacula hypnotizes Tina into going to his new hideout at a nearby underground chemical plant while Thomas and the police pursue him.
-Blacula dispatches several of the officers, but one of them accidentally shoots and mortally wounds Tina.
-To save her life, Blacula transforms her into a vampire.
-Blacula fights the police, one of whom locates the coffin and alerts Thomas and Peters.
-However, Peters kills a newly turned vampiric Tina with a stake, having believed Blacula would be in the coffin instead.
-Devastated and feeling he has no purpose to live after losing Luva again, Blacula commits suicide by climbing the stairs to the roof where the morning sun destroys him.
-Thomas and Peters witness Blacula's flesh melting away with maggots coming out of his face until only his skeleton remains.
+Mamuwalde hypnotizes Tina into going to his new hideout at a nearby underground chemical plant while Thomas and the police pursue him.
+Mamuwalde dispatches several of the officers, but one of them accidentally shoots and mortally wounds Tina.
+To save her life, Mamuwalde transforms her into a vampire.
+Mamuwalde fights the police, one of whom locates the coffin and alerts Thomas and Peters.
+However, Peters kills a newly turned vampiric Tina with a stake, having believed Mamuwalde would be in the coffin instead.
+Devastated and feeling he has no purpose to live after losing Luva again, Mamuwalde commits suicide by climbing the stairs to the roof where the morning sun destroys him.
+Thomas and Peters witness Mamuwalde's flesh melting away with maggots coming out of his face until only his skeleton remains.

 Production

 According to director William Crain, Blacula was born by American International Pictures' financial troubles in the early '70s.
 "The rumor was that they were in the red, and so they were going to do a Black vampire," he said.
 The original script was called Count Brown's in Town, and was "full of 'shuckin' and jivin.'"

-Horror scholar Dani Bethea noted the film's similarities with the 1819 short story The Black Vampyre: A Legend of St. Domingo.
+Horror scholar Dani Bethea noted the film's similarities with the 1819 short story The Black Vampyre; A Legend of St. Domingo.

 After William Marshall was cast to play the lead, he worked with Crain and the producers to heavily retool the main character of Blacula, who was initially more of a straightforward villain.
 His character name was changed from Andrew Brown to Mamuwalde, and his character received a background story about being an African prince who had succumbed to vampirism from the original Dracula.

 Many members of the cast and crew of Blacula had worked in television.
 William Crain had directed episodes of The Mod Squad.
 William Marshall had previously worked in stage productions and in episodes of The Man from U.N.C.L.E., The Nurses, Bonanza, Star Trek and Mannix.
 Thalmus Rasulala, who plays Dr. Gordon Thomas, is best known for roles in episodes of The Twilight Zone, Perry Mason and Rawhide.

 Blacula was in production between late January and late March 1972.
 It was shot on location in Los Angeles, with some scenes shot in Watts and the final scenes taken at the Hyperion Outfall Treatment Plant in Playa del Rey.